How to keep up productivity for homeworkers | Moorepay

 One to ones

-Continue with your existing performance management processes.
+Continue with your usual performance management processes.
 Ensure 1:1s or supervisions happen regularly to assist with the management of your employees and ensure you keep informed on your employee’s progress towards their work objectives.
 Don’t forget to listen to your employees and act on their feedback as required.

 Collaboration